 Since the boys end up stranded on the island, they must form civilization to survive.

 However, Ralph and Jack have differing views on how to do so.
 Ralph believes that structure, rules, and maintaining a signal fire are the greatest priorities while Jack believes hunting, violence, and fun should be prioritized.
 In Chapter 2, Ralph calls a meeting wanting to keep order as he discusses the fire.
 However, as soon as he mentions it, Jack leads all of the children on an exciting rampage up the mountain.
-"All at once the crowd swayed towards the island and were gone- following Jack."
-This shows how Jack used the other children's excitement to his advantage to undermine Ralph.
 Also in Chapter 6, Ralph is angry because he wants to go on looking for the beast, but Jack is encouraging the others to "Roll rocks and have fun."
-These differences between Jack and Ralph are the base of their hatred.

 Ralph and Jack are constantly competing for power over everyone.
 Jack's use of violence and savagery almost completely overrules Ralph's civilized society that he has tried to create among the boys.
-When it came time for choosing the leader of the boys, Jack didn't see that there would be any competition as he assumed that he would win.
-However, that wasn't the case.
-Ralph was chosen as the leader.
+When it came time for choosing the leader, Jack didn't see competition as he knew he would win.
+However, Ralph was chosen.
 He didn't easily accept defeat.
 In Chapter 8, Jack erupts into an angry diatribe and rails against Ralph and his poor leadership skills.
 He insists that Ralph is a coward and that he would be a better leader.
 He ends up leaving the group, and hours later many of the boys leave Ralph's group to join Jack's.
 Soon the two tribes will engage in violent conflict with each other.

 By the end of the story, Ralph and Jack have had just about enough with each other.
 So much tension has been built up, that it visibly begins to erupt.
 In Chapter 12, Jack sends his group to hunt down Ralph to burn him, spear him, and crush him with a boulder.
-They try to hunt him down by sending a boulder toward his hiding place.
-They end up then trying to smoke him out by lighting the island on fire, having to do with their competition against each other.
+They try to hunt him down by sending a boulder toward his hiding place and then smoking him out by lighting the island on fire.
 This is an example of the many actions that show the savagery within the boys, which continues to convey Golding's message.